-At the end of each round, qualifying times and positions will be published, as will the points scores.
-A maximum of two mechanics per driver will be allowed in the pit lane to assist with repairs, etc. All mechanics in the pit lane will be required to wear hi-vis jackets/bibs so that they are as equally visible on the track as marshals.
+At the end of each round, qualifying times and positions will be published.
+A maximum of two mechanics per driver will be allowed in the pit lane to assist with repairs, refuelling, etc.

 10.01 FINALS

 On completion of all qualifying rounds, every competitor will be placed in order and allocated a place in a final.
 Qualifying overall ties will be decided by the best scores and secondly by using the fastest qualifying laps and time from the best score round.